Addax

 About

 These horse-like antelope are in imminent danger of extinction.
 Drought, hunting, and the expansion of pastureland has taken a toll on this species.
-Once widespread in all countries sharing the Sahara Desert, the wild population is now estimated at 30–90 mature individuals.
+Once widespread in all countries sharing the Sahara Desert, the wild population is now estimated at 30 to 90 mature individuals.
 The L.A.
-Zoo participates in a Special Survival plan to help preserve this animal.
+Zoo participates in a Special Survival plan to help maintain genetically diverse populations of this species in human care.

 Habitat